00 Days 00 Hours 00 Minutes 00 Seconds

 - A player who declares all in and loses the pot, then discovers that one or more chips were hidden, is not entitled to benefit from this.
 That player is eliminated from the tournament if the opponent had sufficient chips to cover the hidden ones (A re-buy is okay if allowable by the rules of that event).
 If another deal has not yet started, the director may rule the chips belong to the opponent who won that pot, if that obviously would have happened with the chips out in plain view.
 If the next deal has started, the discovered chips are removed from the tournament.

-- All players must leave their seat immediately after being eliminated from an event.
+- All players must leave their seats immediately after being eliminated from an event.

 - Non-tournament chips are not allowed on the table.